 1. Setting goals

-Establish your goals if you want to allocate your time effectively
+Establish goals if you want to allocate your time effectively

 - Aim to spend your time on activities which help you to achieve your goals.